BASED VIRTUAL THERAPY

-Together, we would work like explorers, examining your thoughts and feelings, looking at behaviour patterns, and creating links between your present difficulties and past experiences.
+Together, we would explorer your thoughts and feelings, looking at behaviour patterns, and creating links between your present difficulties and past experiences.
 It’s a reflective space for you to think openly and honestly about your internal world.

 I’m not a traditional, silent psychotherapist.
 I am interactive and will offer up interpretations that are designed to give you some insight and space to think about yourself on a deeper level.
 I believe the therapeutic relationship is important to the outcome of therapy, so finding the right “click” or fit is paramount.